 Frauen helfen Frauen Stuttgart is a non-profit group that is partially funded though the city of Stuttgart and the state of Baden Württemberg.
-They are required to come up with 30% of their own operating budget each year, which mostly comes from donations and fundraising.
-Some of that 30% is also made up from fines paid by men who have gone through the court system for violence against women.
+The remainder of their operating budget comes from donations and fundraising.
+Some of their budget is also covered by fines paid by men who have gone through the court system for violence against women.

 Donations can be spent as needed by FHF in any of its three divisions or earmarked for specific use.

 LIFE AT THE FRAUENHAUS

 Places at the Frauenhaus are reserved for women over the age of 18 and their children who are suffering from physical, mental, or sexual violence at the hands of a partner or spouse.
 The average stay is 120 days.
 Each woman or family who comes to stay has their own private room with a shared bathroom and kitchen space.

 The 10 professional social workers at the shelter offer support, counseling, therapies, and group activities.
 The goal is to foster independence and help the women make the transition to a new life, if that is what they decide to do.
 The location of the Frauenhaus is secret to keep the women and children safe from further violence.